Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 &nbsp;

+**Preserving scheduled notifications after device restart**

+By default scheduled notification are removed when the device is restarted.
+To automatically reschedule all notifications when the device is turned back on enable the `Reschedule Notifications on Device Restart` option in `Edit->Project Settings->Mobile Notification Settings`.
+This will add the `RECEIVE_BOOT_COMPLETED` permissions to your apps manifest.

+&nbsp;

 **Handling received notifications while the app is running:**

 You can subscribe to the *AndroidNotificationCenter.OnNotificationReceived* event to receive a callback whenever a notification is delivered while the app is running.